 not see such a message again.
 These deletions can be undone with the standard

-window with a rubber band, then the deletion will include only the contours
+window with a rubber band or lasso, then the deletion will include only the contours

-inside the rubber band.
+inside the rubber band or lasso.
 Specifically, for planar contours, they must be

-completely inside the rubber band; for open contours that pass between
+completely inside the rubber band or lasso; for open contours that pass between

-sections, they must have a point within the rubber band.
+sections, they must have a point within the rubber band or lasso.